ansys/aedt-testing/README.md

 Command Line Interface (CLI).

 ### Configuration file
 Framework requires configuration file as input.
-Please read [configuration.md](docs/configuration.md) to understand how to create a file.
+Please see example of a configuration file [config.toml](examples/config.toml) to understand how to create a file.

 ### CLI Commands
 To expose the available commands use the following command line